poplars-dev/poplars-dev.github.io/_customizations/poplar_cccharge.md

 order with a configurable miscellaneous charge at the correct percentage.
 <!--more-->

-## Business Case

 The Credit Card Charge customization automatically calculates and optionally applies credit card charges to O/E Order Entry Orders and Quotes based on the customer's payment terms or payment code.
 Charges are calculated based on the pre-tax value of all items in the order and are applied as a miscellaneous charge.

-This customization helps the operator consistently apply the correct credit card charges to orders and quotes.

 ## How does it work?